 - MD-PhDs have a modest advantage in matching in any given specialty.
 It’s unclear whether this advantage is due to the degree itself or to the fact MD-PhDs typically have more time to devote to research

-- Other non-PhD degrees like MPHs and MBAs have no clear benefit in terms of matching – and may even be seen as a disadvantage for some fields
+- Other non-PhD degrees such as MPHs and MBAs may not offer clear benefits in terms of matching and could even be considered a disadvantage in some fields

 Table of Contents